nadiamariduena/python-intro-2024-privat/z_R-A-W-X.md

   #### Logging Module:

-  - - Python's built-in logging module allows you to record detailed information about events, including timestamps.
-You can log messages when resources are accessed (opened) and when they are closed.
-Here's a basic example:
+  - - Python's built-in logging module **allows you to record detailed information about events, including timestamps.**

+  - -  You can **log messages when resources are accessed (opened) and when they are closed.** ✋ Here's a basic example: